German students falling behind in sciences, mathematics | DW | 18.10.2019

 Students in Germany aren't performing as well in mathematics and science as they were in 2012, according to a new study.
 The negative trend was most visible in eastern states.

-A study of ninth-grade students (typically 14- and 15-year-olds) across Germany has recorded a marked drop in scores for maths and natural sciences between 2012 and 2018.
+A study of ninth-grade students (typically 14- and 15-year-olds) across Germany has recorded a marked drop in scores for math and natural sciences between 2012 and 2018.

 Nearly 45,000 pupils from 1,460 schools were part of the survey, which was released by the Institute for Quality Development in Education (IQB) in Berlin on Friday.